rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 section can not begin with its parent section.
 And, because of that, a section can not be a subsection, or even an inner section to itself.

-A section hierarchy therefore is guaranteed to have no cycles.
+Note that this guarantees that a section hierarchy can not have any loops and/or cycles.
-That is, section hierarchies are acyclic.

 Note that one could still open Pandora's box, if one would associate a parent container with an inner section when that parent container is being exited